Bellamy509/FritzCEo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deploy on Railway

+This application is configured to deploy on Railway using Docker.

+### Required Environment Variables

+Make sure to set these environment variables in your Railway project:

+- `TURSO_CONNECTION_URL` - Your Turso database connection URL
+- `TURSO_AUTH_TOKEN` - Your Turso database authentication token
+- `PORT` - Railway automatically sets this, but defaults to 3000

+### Deployment Steps

+1. Connect your GitHub repository to Railway
+2. Railway will automatically detect the Dockerfile
+3. Add the required environment variables in Railway dashboard
+4. Deploy!

+The application will automatically:
+- Build using `bun run build`
+- Start on the port provided by Railway
+- Listen on `0.0.0.0` to accept external connections